jboss-developer/jboss-jdg-quickstarts/memcached-endpoint/README.md

 memcached-endpoint: Use JDG remotely through MemCached
 ======================================================
 Author: Tristan Tarrant, Martin Gencur

 Level: Intermediate

 Technologies: Infinispan, Memcached

 Summary: Demonstrates how to use Infinispan remotely using the Memcached protocol.

-Target Product: JDG
+Target Product: Infinispan

-Product Versions: JDG 6.x
+Product Versions: Infinispan 8.0.1.Final

 Source: <https://github.com/infinispan/jdg-quickstart>

 What is it?
 -----------

 Memcached is an in-memory caching system used to improve response and operation times for database-driver websites.
-JBoss Data Grid offers a server that uses the text based, client-server Memcached protocol, removing the necessity to use Memcached separately with JBoss Data Grid.
-Additionally, due to JBoss Data Grid's clustering features, its data failover capabilities surpass those provided by Memcached.
+Infinispan/JBoss Data Grid offers a server that uses the text based, client-server Memcached protocol, removing the necessity to use Memcached separately with Infinispan/JBoss Data Grid.
+Additionally, due to Infinispan's/JBoss Data Grid's clustering features, its data failover capabilities surpass those provided by Memcached.

-This quickstart demonstrates how to connect remotely to JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Memcached protocol.
+This quickstart demonstrates how to connect remotely to Infinispan/JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Memcached protocol.
 It is a simple Football Manager console application allows you to add and remove teams, add players to or remove players from teams, or print a list of the current teams and players using the memcached based connector.

 System requirements